LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. To extract bearer token from the Files response and set up request parameters, add the following to the bottom of `./get_analytics_data.rb`:
+1. To extract the bearer token from the Files API response in the previous step and add request parameters, add the following code to the bottom of `./get_analytics_data.rb`.

+   Note that the bearer token is the value of `access_token` in the Files API response.

     ```ruby
     # extract 'bearer token'